 Qualifications for Senators

-The Framers understood that the frequent elections for Members of the House meant that Congress as a whole would be subject to the dangers of faction, unless a "responsible" Senate were added to the legislature.
-Publius in The Federalist No. 63 agreed, and argued that the role of the Senate ensures that "the cool and deliberate sense of the community" prevails in Congress over the potential tyranny of momentary passions.
-The more advanced age of Senators and their longer period of citizenship make them better suited for the "senatorial trust, which, requiring greater extent of information and stability of character, requires at the same time that the senator should have reached a period of life most likely to supply these advantages."
-The Federalist No. 62.
-Before the Constitutional Convention settled on a nine-year compromise, Gouverneur Morris had pressed for a fourteen-year period of citizenship.
+The Framers understood that the frequent elections for Members of the House meant that Congress as a whole could be subject to the dangers of faction unless a “responsible” Senate were added to the legislature.
+Publius argued in The Federalist No. 63 that the role of the Senate ensures that “the cool and deliberate sense of the community” prevails in Congress over the potential tyranny of momentary passions.
+In The Federalist No. 62, he explained that the more advanced age of Senators and their longer period of citizenship would make them better suited for the “senatorial trust, which, requiring greater extent of information and stability of character, requires at the same time that the senator should have reached a period of life most likely to supply these advantages.”
+Before the Constitutional Convention settled on a required nine-year citizenship compromise, Gouverneur Morris had pressed for a fourteen-year period of citizenship.
 It would take at least that long, Morris argued, for foreigners to learn the American Constitution and its system of laws.
-James Madison, Benjamin Franklin, and James Wilson opposed a period of such length, arguing that it would make the Constitution too "illiberal."
+James Madison, Benjamin Franklin, and James Wilson opposed a period of such length, arguing that it would make the Constitution too “illiberal.”